-- If your original grade is changed, it is your responsibility to notify iut [at] mcgill.ca (email) at your home university’s Registrar’s office.
+- If your original grade is changed, it is your responsibility to notify Enrolment Services by iut [at] mcgill.ca (email) and your home university’s Registrar’s office.
 McGill University will transmit the new grade via CREPUQ and the Registrar’s office at your home university will receive notification of and retrieve it in CREPUQ.
 This is not automatic.
 You will need to notify both offices as specified.

 The Explore Program is a Five-Week French-Language Bursary Program offered by the Government of Canada.
 Students that successfully complete the program are eligible to receive transfer credit on their McGill transcript.
 The procesThe Explore Program procedure is as follows:

 Step 1 - The student consults the Explore Program website to determine the course they wish to take

 Step 2 – In Minerva, the student submits a simplified Study Away Application (you must indicate in the comments that you wish to take a course offered through the Explore Program) and an Approval of Transfer Credit Assessment form to request course approval

 Step 3 – The student applies for the Explore Program on the Quebec government website